About the Scholarship

 - A personal letter outlining plans and objectives

 - A complete resume

-- 10 samples of completed work or renderings (digital images or website links)
+- 10 samples of completed work or renderings (digital images)

 - Names, addresses and phone numbers of three to five references